FriedrichZimmer/CARLA-TSR-adversarial-benchmark/README.md

 The current version features:
 - One map with adversarial examples for traffic sign recognition and lane detection
 - A Tool that allows the creation of videos that serve as benchmark for the testing of CV Systems
+- A collection of 15 textures of normal german traffic signs and 12 textures for adversarial examples
-- Supports testing in different vidibility conditions like bad camera settings or bad weather
+- Supports testing in different visibility conditions like bad camera settings or bad weather

 ![heavy rain](/images/visual.png)
 Adversarial example at rainy weather

 ## Installation
-This project was developed on Windows 11 and Python 3.8.
+This project was developed on Windows 11 and Python 3.10.
-1. Install Carla 9.15 for Windows (Available on https://carla.org/2023/11/10/release-0.9.15/)
+1. Install Carla 9.15 for Windows (Available on https://carla.org/2023/11/10/release-0.9.15/).
+Make sure that Carla is working properly on your computer.
 2. Download the map Town07_attacked_09.15.2-1.zip from https://www.dropbox.com/scl/fi/jli3k8np295r0lgt23rvh/Town07_attacked_0.9.15.2-1.zip?rlkey=r8a54thl01lj1r80i6trn6fzo&st=1v9si945&dl=0
-3. Unzip it and copy the content into the carla main folder (overwrite when needed)
+3. Unzip it and copy the content into the carla main folder (overwrite when needed).
-4. Install the needed python frameworks with pip
+4. Install the needed python frameworks with pip.
 ```
 pip install numpy, carla, opencv-python, Pillow
 ```